 Organic traffic is unlike any other source of marketing traffic.
 Each visitor to the site is free and each free session is a potential sale.
 Unlike paid search or social media campaigns, organic users incur no immediate marketing costs.
-However, more often than not, many online retailers find themselves caught in a pattern of waiting for the growth of ecommerce SEO.
+However, more often than not, many online retailers find themselves caught in a pattern of waiting for the growth of Check a detailed blog on implementing Ecommerce SEO.
 They don't know how to create landing pages that attract high quality traffic and perform well in searches.
 Unlike paid traffic, increasing your visibility organically isn't as easy as increasing your ad budget.

 If you feel like you're hitting a wall for the types of effective ecommerce SEO you can build, we're here to help.
 Follow this guide of 20 tips to help you increase your site's ranking potential.
 This should give you a baseline to review your site and identify where to focus your efforts this year and beyond.